-The scientific and reasonable spatial configuration and optimization of diverse best management practices (BMPs) in the a watershed (the a BMP scenario) imply involved trade-offs between environmental effectiveness and economic benefits.
+The scientific and reasonable spatial configuration and optimization of diverse best management practices (BMPs) in a watershed (a BMP scenario) involve trade-offs between environmental effectiveness and economic benefits.
 Optimized BMP scenarios can provide valuable decision-making support for comprehensive watershed management, including recommendations for the types and locations of BMPs (Bracmort et al., 2004; Gitau et al., 2006; Veith et al., 2003).
 Additionally, a feasible watershed management plan often demonstrates "when to implement BMPs" considering available investments and other policy-related factors (Bekele & Nicklow, 2005; Liu et al., 2020).
-Therefore, how to better select BMP types and where and when to implement them are critical issues in optimizing watershed BMP scenarios.
+Therefore, how to better select BMP types and when to implement them are critical issues in optimizing watershed BMP scenarios.

 The existing optimization methods for watershed BMP scenarios can be categorized into two types.
 The first is based on identifying priority management areas (PMAs) in the watershed (Shen et al., 2015; Wu et al., 2023).
-A PMA, also known as the a critical source area (Pionke et al., 2000; Srinivasan et al., 2005), refers to a small area that produces disproportionately high pollutants.
-More importantly, it dramatically impacts direct or indirect receiving the water bodies that directly or indirectly receive those pollutants (Wu et al., 2023).
-These areas are common priority areas for implementing BMPs to control eco-environmental problems, including non-point source pollution and soil erosion (Chen et al., 2016; White et al., 2009; Rana & Suryanarayana, 2020).
-Therefore, after PMAs are identified and ranked as prioritiesprioritized, the implementation orders of suitable BMPs in the PMAs can be designed accordingly (Jang et al., 2013; Shen et al., 2015).
+A PMA, also known as a critical source area (Pionke et al., 2000; Srinivasan et al., 2005), refers to a small area that produces disproportionately high pollutants.
+More importantly, it dramatically impacts the water bodies that directly or indirectly receive those pollutants (Wu et al., 2023).
+These areas are common priority areas for implementing BMPs to control eco-environmental problems, including nonpoint source pollution and soil erosion (Chen et al., 2016; White et al., 2009; Rana & Suryanarayana, 2020).
+Therefore, after PMAs are identified and prioritized, the implementation order of suitable BMPs in the PMAs can be designed accordingly (Jang et al., 2013; Shen et al., 2015).
 However, this approach is based only on the evaluation of current watershed conditions.
-It does not consider watershed responses to previously selected BMPs in a step by stepwise manner during the implementation period.
-Consequently, such approaches cannot generate an optimized BMP implementation ordersplan with multiple stages spanning several years.
+It does not consider watershed responses to previously selected BMPs in a stepwise manner during the implementation period.
+Consequently, such approaches cannot generate an optimized BMP implementation plan with multiple stages spanning several years.

-The second type of optimization method is an intelligent optimization algorithm-based methods that simplifysimplifies, formulates, and solves the complex optimization problem of selecting and locating BMPs by incorporating watershed modeling (Chen et al., 2016; Srivastava et al., 2002; Veith et al., 2003; Zhu et al., 2021).
+The second type of optimization method is an intelligent optimization algorithm-based method that simplifies, formulates, and solves the complex optimization problem of selecting and locating BMPs by incorporating watershed modeling (Chen et al., 2016; Srivastava et al., 2002; Veith et al., 2003; Zhu et al., 2021).
 The optimization problem formulation comprises objectives, geographic decision variables, and constraining conditions (Arabi, Govindaraju, & Hantush, 2006; Zhu et al., 2021).
 Optimization objectives are often related to multiple and potentially conflicting objectives, including eco-environmental effectiveness and economic investment.
 A geographic decision variable generally represents the decision to plan, implement, and maintain BMPs in one spatial unit within the study area.
 A set of decisions determined for all spatial units constitutes a BMP scenario.
-The cconstraining conditions refer to the restrictive situations for that enable better representationg and solving of the optimization problem, including spatial constraints (e.g., suitable spatial locations for implementing BMPs and spatial relationships among BMPs) and non-spatial constraints (e.g., limited budgets) (Zhu et al., 2021).
+The constraining conditions refer to the restrictive situations that enable better representation and solving of the optimization problem, including spatial constraints (e.g., suitable spatial locations for implementing BMPs and spatial relationships among BMPs) and nonspatial constraints (e.g., limited budgets) (Zhu et al., 2021).